timdeschryver/timdeschryver.dev/blog/improve-the-user-experience-of-your-application-using-rxresource/index.md

 ---
 title: Improve the user experience of your application using (rx)resource
 slug: improve-the-user-experience-of-your-application-using-rxresource
-description: Don't just replace observable steams with the `value()` signal of the `Resource` object, but also take advantage of the built-in properties to improve the user experience of your application.
-Learn how you can use the new `resource` API to improve the user experience of your application.
+description: Don't just replace observable streams with the `value()` signal of a resource, but also take advantage of its built-in additional properties to improve the user experience of your application.
-date: 2025-01-14
 tags: Angular
 ---